ChaitanyaVamsi/MessagingApp-CyberPunkTheme-Nodejs/DockerfileExplanation.md

 ## 🐳 Dockerfile Explanation (Beginner Friendly)

-No problem!
 Let me explain your `Dockerfile` line by line in **simple beginner-friendly language**, like you're just learning.

 ---